mr-ravin/Smart-Hadoop-Cluster-SMHACL/README.md

 the instructions send by servr.py

-#### Note: Smart Hadoop Cluster-SMHACL can only be used freely after providing citation or deserved credits to this work.
+#### Note: Smart Hadoop Cluster-SMHACL can only be used freely for academic research works, after providing citation or deserved credits to this work.
 For other purposes, Permission is required from Mr. Ravin Kumar.
 #### Email_id: mr.ravin_kumar@hotmail.com .